phil-stein/Bits_Engine/Be_Safe/README.md

 top-down / birds-eyes-view perspective, tile-based, puzzle game about pushing boxes around.

-## Todo:
+## Todo

-### Game:
+### Game
 - [ ] make/find texture for hero_defense_char (color palette texture used in "Hero Defense")

 - [x] make a .md file for the be_safe page

 - [x] make a map and player tiles based on that not just a square
 - [x] make the player be abled to walk the new map
 - [x] check the player leaving out the left/right side of the map
-	- make it be abled to move between sections
+- [ ] make it be abled to move between sections
-	- make it load based on an image specifying the tiles
+- [ ] make it load based on an image specifying the tiles
-	- @UNSURE: make the collision-system determine collision based on the image with the tile-layout
+- [ ] @UNSURE: make the collision-system determine collision based on the image with the tile-layout
 - [x] make the EnvGen. be abled to have multiple strings/imgs as layers for the map, i.e. grass -> wall -> vines
 - [ ] make dif. models for each side of a water-facing tile
 - [ ] define the structure for tile-layout i.e. GroundType -> Structure -> Deco

 - [x] make pushables
 - [x] @REFACTOR: make a base-class for player and pushables / all other dynamic map-entities
 - [x] make the tile-check based on the type of object, i.e. so that pushable objects can be pushed into the water
 - [ ] make a button / pressure-plate you can push objects onto
 - [ ] make the button / pressure-plate open a door
 - [ ] @UNSURE: move pushable logic from EnvController to TileObject

 - [x] add seperate text for current-tile [x] / player-pos[x] / draw-calls [x]

-### GameDesign:
+### GameDesign
 - [ ] find a name
 - [ ] make basic design concept
 - [ ] design level using the push mechanics

-### Engine:
+### Engine
 - [ ] make the textured materials have tint-colors for the albedo and specular maps
 - [ ] make the blank textures, primitives and shaders part of the BitsCore projects asset folder and copy them
 - [ ] add a tween-utils class that can move/rotate/scale objects smoothly over time
 - [ ] add structures/constructs/groups/etc. just a couple of GO's grouped together (prefabs)
 - [ ] add simple particle-system
 - [ ] add simple batch-rendering

-Buggs:
+## Buggs

 - [x] floor is lit differently than the other objects
 - [x] movement "wraps" when moving out of bound to the left or right
-	- rotate char in direction of key-press even if that move if blocked
+- [ ] rotate char in direction of key-press even if that move if blocked
-	- AssetManager error message when wrong asset-name
+- [ ] AssetManager error message when wrong asset-name
-	- moving into pushable object on the left & right
+- [ ] moving into pushable object on the left & right